PixelRei/PHP-stage-project/README.md

 ![questionario table](screenshots/questionario.png)

+## API Rest

+We have used two API for the project, one for the stats about the most used languages on github, and the other one for specific NBA stats.

 ## Security 🛡️

 To guarantee the security of the website all the password are hashed with the method password_hash() and then checked with password_verify().